joyent/conch-api/docs/modules/Conch::Route::Workspace.md

 ### `POST /workspace/:workspace_id_or_name/user?send_mail=<1|0>`

-Takes one optional query parameter `send_mail=<1|0>` (defaults to 1) to send an email to the user
+Takes one optional query parameter `send_mail=<1|0>` (defaults to 1) to send an email to the user.

-- Requires Workspace Admin Authentication
+- Requires workspace admin authorization
 - Request: request.yaml#/WorkspaceAddUser
 - Response: response.yaml#/WorkspaceAndRole

 ### `DELETE /workspace/:workspace_id_or_name/user/:target_user_id_or_email?send_mail=<1|0>`

-Takes one optional query parameter `send_mail=<1|0>` (defaults to 1) to send an email to the user
+Takes one optional query parameter `send_mail=<1|0>` (defaults to 1) to send an email to the user.

-- Requires Workspace Admin Authentication
+- Requires workspace admin authorization
 - Returns `204 NO CONTENT`

 # LICENSING